-The choice of which provider will fill the prescription or order for drugs, rests with the recipient.
+The choice of which provider will fill the prescription or order for drugs, rests with the Medicaid enrollee.

-The prescribing practitioner should give the written prescription or fiscal order to the recipient in order to allow the recipient to exercise his or her freedom of choice.
+The prescribing practitioner should give the written prescription or fiscal order to the Medicaid enrollee in order to allow the Medicaid enrollee to exercise his or her freedom of choice.